ligurio/luzer/docs/usage.md

 luzer.Fuzz(TestOneInput)
 ```

-Setup environment and execute the test:
+Set up the environment and execute the test:

 ```sh
 $ eval $(luarocks path)